-For IPv6 Internets, an issue can take place on a handful of hosts where there no routing path to it.
-This produces a delay in establishing connection to the resource because the host attempts first for IPv6, which fails, then for IPv4.
-IPv6 in Windows Server 2016 and Windows 10 identifies this situation then stops the starting connection effort.
+For IPv6 Internets, an issue can take place on a handful of hosts where there is no routing path to it.
+This produces a delay in establishing the connection to the resource because the host attempts first for IPv6, which fails, then for IPv4.
+IPv6 in Windows Server 2016 and Windows 10 and 11 identifies this situation then stops the starting connection effort.
 So if you Want to that no delay may occur during making a connection you opt to disable it.

-How to Disable/Enable IPv6 in Windows 10
+IPv6 in Windows 11 and 10

 Step 2 – You will be prompted by the User Access Control, just click on Yes to proceed.
-At this point, you have to expand the registry tree with the help of the Registry Editor and navigate to
+At this point, you have to expand the registry trees with the help of the Registry Editor and navigate to

 Step 5 – After this, you have to restart the system in other to disable the IPv6.
 You can confirm that the successful disabling of the IPv6 by running ipconfig /all command from the command prompt.
 The process is successful if the output displays only the IPv4.

-Re-enable IPv6 in Windows 10
+Re-enable IPv6 in Windows 11 or 10